 Part One: Video Snack

-Identify the different types of stem cells (from Chapter 1.3), and explain how stem cells can be used in the treatment of diseases.
+Identify the different types of stem cells (from Chapter 1.3 – reading given out in class), and explain how stem cells can be used in the treatment of diseases.

 Watch the RNAi clip.
 Answer the following questions.